-Atapuerca marks a decisive point in the odyssey of human evolution.
-The Atapuerca archaeological complex is considered to be one of the 20th century's most important scientific discoveries and is designated World Heritage Site by UNESCO.
-It is barely 20 kilometres from the city of Burgos, and is home to the most impressive testimony to the origins of the human species.
+Atapuerca marks a before and after in the odyssey of human evolution.
+Considered one of the most important twentieth century scientific discoveries and declared a World Heritage Site by Unesco, the archaeological complex of Atapuerca, just 20 kilometres from the city of Burgos, brings together the largest and most impressive testimonies of the origin of mankind.

-A visit to the Atapuerca site, where research goes on to this day, begins at the so-called "Railway Trench", discovered during the construction of a mining train track at the end of the 19th century.
-From there you enter a cave known as Gran Dolina.
-It was here that, ten years ago, the oldest human remains on the European continent were found.
-This was a real revolution for the study of palaeontology given that, next to stone tools and animal fossils, human remains were found, belonging to six individuals who were alive almost a million years ago.
+A visit to the Atapuerca site, which continues to be researched today, begins in the so-called 'Trinchera del Ferrocarril' (Train Trench), discovered after the construction of a mining train line in the late nineteenth century.
+From there you can access the cave known as Gran Dolina where, ten years ago, the oldest human bones on the European continent were found.
+It was a true revelation for palaeontology: found next to stone tools and animal fossils were the human remains of six individuals who lived almost a million years ago.

-The second largest site is known as the Cave of Bones and is closed to the public on account of its steep gradient.
-It was at the base of this cave that the remains of 32 individuals, of both sexes and a range of different ages, were found dating back more than 300,000 years.
-This was the culmination of a research programme which started in 1976 when Professor Trinidad Torres and speleologist Carlos Puch entered the cave in search of bear fossils and chanced upon a human jawbone.
-This was to be a new species, Homo Heidelbergensis, a link in the chain between Antecessor and Neanderthal, characterized by his height and strength.
+The second most-important site, which is prohibited from visitors due to its steep incline, is known as the 'Sima de los Huesos'.
+There, at the back, the remains of 32 individuals were discovered in the summer of 1992.
+They were of both genders and varying ages, and were dated from 300,000 years ago.
+It was the culmination of a project started in 1976 when Professor Trinidad Torres and speleologist Carlos Puch entered the cave in search of bear fossils and accidentally found a human jaw.
+It was a new species, Homo Heidelbergensis, a link between the Antecessor and Neanderthals, characterised by its height and strength.

-The reason for such an extraordinary accumulation of human fossils, unique in archaeological sites of the same era worldwide, remains a mystery to this day.
-Perhaps the mystery will one day be solved by "Miguelón" - the name given by scientists to the best-conserved cranium of the Atapuerca site, which is probably the best of all the fossils we have relating to human evolution.
-Along with his 31 companions, he provides living testimony to the origins and lives of human beings during one of the darkest periods of human evolution.
+The reason for such an extraordinary accumulation of human fossils, unique in the world among sites from the same era, is still a mystery which may one day help us find Miguelón, the name scientists have given the best preserved skull of Atapuerca and probably of all fossil records of human evolution.
+He, like the rest of his 31 companions, provide us with a living testimony of the origin and activity of human beings, in one of the darkest periods of evolution.